kubernetes-sigs/cluster-api-provider-aws/README.md

 ### Implementer office hours

-Maintainers hold office hours every fortnight, with sessions open to al developers working on this project.
+Maintainers hold office hours every two weeks, with sessions open to all developers working on this project.

 Office hours are hosted on a zoom video chat every 2 Mondays